How We’re Different

 Everyone knows Ben.
 When you walk Boston’s Freedom Trail with Ben you’ll discover that everyone knows him.
 How does this enhance your tour experience?
 Because of the relationships Ben has built over the years he can deliver things that other tour guides cannot.
 For example, during your visit to historic King’s Chapel, Ben can guarantee you will hear the largest bell ever made by Paul Revere ring—a claim unmatched by other guides.
 That historic 2,437-pound bell was 200 years old in 2016!

 Hold History in your Hands!
 Tour participants have called Ben a “walking museum.”
 He shares his collection of rare documents and historic newspapers along the tour route.
 The extensive collection includes documents signed by John Hancock and Boston Tea Party participants Thomas Melvill and Amos Lincoln; original colonial newspapers containing ads for Paul Revere’s many businesses; coverage of the reading of the Declaration of Independence in Boston on July 18, 1776; and much more.

 Getting hungry yet?
 For private tour groups of up to 10 people, on tour options 2 and 3, we stop for a reservation at Parker’s Restaurant in the historic and haunted Omni Parker House Hotel.
-Here you’ll be treated to complimentary Boston Cream Pie (where it was invented in 1867) and Parker House Rolls, while Ben continues his storytelling (ghost stories included) and shares his collection of rare Parker House memorabilia.
+Here you’ll be treated to complimentary Boston Cream Pie (where it was perfected) and Parker House Rolls, while Ben continues his storytelling (ghost stories included) and shares his collection of rare Parker House memorabilia.
 Founded in 1855, the Parker House is the longest continuously operating hotel in the United States.
 It was home of the Saturday Club — a gathering on the last Saturday of the month of nineteeth-century literary talent that included Emerson, Thoreau, Hawthorne, Longfellow, and others.
 Charles Dickens stayed here during his 1867-68 American reading tour.
 Another food treat is in store when we make our way to the North End.